propppctl(1) ProL2TP Manual propppctl(1)

 If this option is given, propppd will send an LCP echo-request

-spond to the echo-request by sending an echo-reply.
-This option
+respond to the echo-request by sending an echo-reply.
+This

-can be used with the lcp-echo-failure option to detect that the
+option can be used with the lcp-echo-failure option to detect

 lcp-max-configure n